TD-17/JavaScript_mini-projects/README.md

 * The concepts of object-oriented Programming is used in this project "Mini-Shop"

 * "Movie-seat-booking" is the seat booking project in which user can select any seat for any movie with the help of UI.
 User will be notified about the total price and number of seats booked by the user.

+* "My landing page" is a simple project.
+Menu slider and modal is used in this project.

 * This project "Project-planner" uses the concept of inheritance